CumulusNetworks/docs/content/cumulus-netq-33/Manage-Configuration/Provision-Network-and-Devices/Switch-Lifecycle-Management/Configuration-Management.md

 *This is an Early Access capability.*

+Every interface requires at least one interface profile.
+Specifically, a bond, SVI, sub-interface, or port interface require at least one corresponding interface profile.
+For example, for a given bond interface, you must have at least one bond interface profile.
+For a given SVI, you must have at least one SVI interface profile.
+And so forth.
+Each of these can be configured independently.
+That is, configuring a bond interface and interface profile does not require you to configure any of the other SVI, sub-interface or port interface options.

 Interfaces identify how and where communication occurs.
-Each interface must have at least one bond, SVI, subinterface, and port.

 ### Add Bonds

 Bonds indicate how switches are connected to each other.
-You must have at least one bond in your interface specification.
+You must have at least one bond interface profile specified to configure a bond interface (return to the **Interface Profiles** tab and see *Add Bond Interface Profiles* if needed).

 1. Click **Interfaces**.